jkamenik/orig-blog/source/words-to-live-by/index.markdown

 Some ceremony has a place.
 I for instance like [Scrum](http://en.wikipedia.org/wiki/Scrum_(software_development)).
 Here ceremony has a purpose.
 A Scrum is 15 minutes in length regardless of team size, so to ensure everything runs smoothly ceremony must be defined.

-Other types of ceremony like "Not wearing white after labor day." or being required to wear slacks and a tie to an office and worthless.
+Other types of ceremony like "Not wearing white after labor day." or being required to wear slacks and a tie to an office are worthless; in my opinion.

+## You can take a horse to water, but you can't make them drink ##

+A slight modification that makes more sense to me: "You can take a boy to college, but you can't make him think."

+Basically, you can do a lot (or even everything) for something or somebody else, but there is a point where they need to decide to move forward.